 A. Definitions.

 Learning: The term “learning” refers to the entire area of student-faculty interaction for educational purposes.
 Faculty members with strength in learning mentor and engage students to enhance the academic success of students of all ability levels, maintain scholarship through sustaining breadth and depth of knowledge, and continually strive to improve methods and context of teaching.
-Strong performance in teaching must be demonstrated in multiple ways, which might include, as examples, student evaluations, innovative pedagogy, creating or transforming courses and curricula, and involving undergraduate students in research.
+Strong performance in teaching must be demonstrated in multiple ways, which might include: student evaluations; innovative pedagogy; creating or transforming courses and curricula; and involving undergraduate students in research.

 Discovery: The term “discovery” refers to the broad area of research, scholarship, and creative endeavor.
 The varying nature of academic accomplishments across and within disciplines are taken into account when promotions are considered.
 Faculty members with strength in discovery undertake quality activity relevant to their area of specialization and disseminate the results through publication, presentations, juried shows, artistic productions, or other appropriate methods, thereby ultimately achieving recognition by peers in their field.
 Accomplishment in discovery may also extend to guided inclusion of students in the faculty member’s discovery activities.

 Engagement: The term “engagement” refers to professional service to the University, professional organizations and the community.
 University service refers to engagement and/or leadership in governance responsibilities or other University affairs.
 Community service refers to public service contributions related to a faculty member’s discipline.
 Professional service refers to experience as an advisor to government or industry, as well as active participation and/or leadership in professional, technical, or scholarly societies.

+Mentoring: The term “mentoring” refers to the act of directing students for the future.
+It is important to provide direction and knowledge related to career goals and graduate education.

-Further Information: Candidates should refer to Senate documents and their individual College guidelines for further information including supporting documents to assist them in demonstrating effectiveness in learning, discovery, and engagement at Purdue University Northwest.
+Further Information: Candidates should refer to their individual College guidelines for further information, including supporting documents to assist them in demonstrating effectiveness in learning, discovery, and engagement at Purdue University Northwest.

 B. Criteria by Rank